Spirited Arts & Poetry

 Many schools host their own Spirited Arts competition and send their 10 winning entries in to our international competition.
 What a great way to engage all your teachers and pupils and raise the profile of RE in your school!
 To enable teachers to incorporate the art competition into their RE lessons, many schools have an ‘Spirited Arts’ unit of work, or a special learning RE/arts week.

 We have some exciting new themes for you and your pupils for the 2022 competition!
 We are delighted to partner with the Jo Cox Foundation for our “We have far more in common with each other than that which divides us.” theme.

 “We have far more in common with each other than that which divides us.”

-We are delighted to partner with the Jo Cox Foundation to run this theme.
 The quote from Jo Cox MP introduces this theme which is about the question: are we one human race, despite our differences and divisions?
 We are all different, and all religions are different – but are we all the same too?
 Can we all be united?
 What holds humanity together?
 Is it faith?
 Hope?
 Love?
 Music?
 What threatens to tear us apart?
 How can we overcome the divisions that affect us?
 Use some specific religious ideas and quotes in this.
 Make a work of art that shows what unites us, brings us together, joins humans as one people and expresses our harmony.
 Use the disciplines of theology, but also of psychology and sociology to explore the questions and create your responses.
+We are delighted to once again partner with the Jo Cox Foundation to run this theme.